Bible Verses Missing from the NIV

 In this particular verse, It should be “Son of God” and not, “son of man,” as the NIV translates it.

 NIV translators omitted the name, “Jesus,” thou Son of God.

 NIV says, “he who believes.”
-Should be, “He who believes on me has everlasting life.”
+Should be, “He who believes on Me has everlasting life.”
+Believing is not enough.

 NIV says, “spirit – should be “Holy Spirit.”
 Man has a spirit also.)
 Which spirit are the translators of the NIV referring to ?